This post contains affiliate links.

 Many studies have shown that people who develop strong social ties and community support with those around them live longer.

 They are also happier, develop fewer mental and physical health problems, and are 2.4 times less likely to die of cardiovascular disease.
 Source.

 Relationships are as important to us as food in our bellies or sunlight on our souls.
 The effects of being noticed and appreciated in life are very real and tangible.

 Studies show that the people who live longer, healthier, and happier have 3 things in their lives:

 - People who they love and invest their quality time with

-- Others who they invest their time with who are like-minded (republicans, democrats, flat earthers)
+- Others with who they invest their time with who are like-minded (republicans, democrats, flat earthers)

-- Regular and quality meetings with those that they form a connection with ( hobbyists, people of faith, women’s groups, etc)
+- Regular and quality meetings with those they form a connection with ( hobbyists, people of faith, women’s groups, choirs, etc.)

 - Less likely to have a cold